 Sake generally works well with meat.
 It helps tenderize meat, similar to other citrus variants in this article.
 Sake can be used in marination and to make various stir-fries in place of ponzu sauce.

 Moreover, similar to various citrus-based juices, sake can be combined with soy sauce to use as a dipping sauce.
 However, sake does work better for cooking rather than for dipping.
 It can be used as a substitute in a 1:1 ratio.
+Here is the recipe for authentic shabu shabu for you.

 6. Worcestershire Sauce